SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.1.md

 - When no quotes are present, the cell will not have its spaces trimmed.
 When quotes are present around the cell's data, spaces will be trimmed outside of the quotes.

-- Quotes inside a cell are expected to be escaped by another quote.<br>Example: “A “”value”” inside a cell”.
+- Quotes inside a cell are expected to be escaped by another quote.
+Example: “A “”value”” inside a cell”.

 - When there are quotes inside a cell, it is not allowed to have anything besides spaces outside of the quotes.
 The cell will be parsed as if no quotes are used and the first separator will close the cell.
 See the following example.